ARTS & CuLTURE in allen

 Take a Tour of Allen’s Public Art!

 Finding Allen's public art has never been easier, thanks to the MAP ART mobile guide!
 You can launch the Mobile Allen Public Art Review & Tour (MAP ART) on any smartphone, tablet or desktop.
 Colorful markers identify the location of each piece of art.
 Tap on the markers to pull up a description and photo of each work.
 Note that the guide is geared toward users with a mobile device.

 Come be a part of something dramatic.
 Enjoy the performances of our Community Theater and watch your favorite stories play out on stage.
-The Allen Community Theatre puts on a variety of seasonal plays and even an A.C.T.
+The Allen Contemporary Theatre puts on a variety of seasonal plays and even an A.C.T.
 Camp.
 The Allen Performing Arts Center and Allen Civic Ballet have done an amazing job in the past of bringing a community of elegance into one room for an exciting time.
 Their annual holiday performance of “The Nutcracker” is a must-see during the holiday season.

 Allen Heritage Village is known for its prominent and bold look back at Allen’s history of prosperity dating back to the 1840s when immigrants began to move into this area.
 Set on several acres of land, the “village” houses several of Allen’s oldest remaining homes and outbuildings including Allen Christian Church built in 1918.
 Spend the afternoon admiring the structures restored in the village and learn about Allen’s history from interpretive exhibits.